Storage

 Moving and storage services: SIT, short-term, and long-term

-Storage from your mover keeps your goods on the carrier's bill of lading and liability — usually safer and often cheaper than a separate self-storage unit between moves.
+Storage from your mover keeps your goods on the carrier's bill of lading and under the carrier's liability, which a separate self-storage unit does not.

 FMCSA SIT free period